Psychology and Special Education

 Minors in special education on the master’s degree are available.
 A minor consists of a minimum of 12 hours in the area of special education and requires successful completion of the Special Education Comprehensive Exam.
 Minors in special education are also available for doctoral degree students majoring in supervision, curriculum and instruction, educational administration, counseling, psychology, and related areas.

-Admission to a graduate program is granted by the Dean of Graduate Studies upon the recommendation of the department.
+Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
 Applicants must meet the following requirements for admission in addition to meeting the general university requirements in Psychology:

-Admission to a graduate program is granted by the Dean of Graduate Studies upon the recommendation of the department.
+Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
 Applicants must meet the following requirements for admission in addition to meeting the general university requirements in School Psychology: